 First lets clarify the definition of a home inspection.
 A home inspection is a non-invasive and limited examination of the general condition of a home.
 Per the Oregon Standards of Practice this includes, but is not limited to, the structural components, the exterior and site, roofing, plumbing, electrical, heating, central air conditioning, interiors, insulation and ventilation, and built-in kitchen appliances.

-It is important to understand that these examinations are non-invasive and not technically exhaustive, they are not "code compliance inspections", and that your Inspector cannot "require" or make anyone do anything they can only communicate their findings and recommend action based on their experiences.
-These are common misconceptions, so please ask questions and talk to your inspector to establish clear expectations.
+It is important to understand that these examinations are non-invasive and not technically exhaustive, they are not “code compliance inspections”, and that your Inspector cannot “require” or make anyone do anything.
+The Inspector communicates their findings and they recommend action based on their observations and experiences.
+These are common misconceptions, so please ask questions and talk to your inspector to establish a clear set of expectations.